jon-jacky/Piety/doc/analogies.md

 (rhymes with *fish*), along with [modules](../shells/README.md) that adapt it to run in Piety sessions.
-Piety also provides a more elaborate shell named *wyshka* that makes it easy to alternate between Python and an application command language, and provides redirection the output of any Python or application command.
+Piety also provides a more elaborate shell named *wyshka* that makes it easy to alternate between Python and an application command language, and provides redirection of the output of any Python or application command.

 - **memory management**: including allocation and reclamation (that is,